Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Introduction

 \section{Introduction}

+Determination of the masses of the supermassive black holes (SMBHs) over cosmic history is of interest for a number of reasons.
+Unfortunately, most methods of measuring SMBH masses rely on high angular resolution and are thus currently feasible only in the local universe.
+It is possible, however, to measure the masses of the SMBHs at the centers of active galactic nuclei (AGNs), or quasars, by use of reverberation mapping \cite[RM;][]{blandford1982, peterson1993,peterson2014}, which substitutes time resolution for angular resolution.
+While AGNs constitute only a trace population, they seem to show, for example, the same $M_\mathrm{SMBH}$--$\sigma_*$ relation \citep[][]{ferrarese2000, gebhardt2000-1, ferrarese2001, nelson2004, onken2004, dasyra2007, woo2010, graham2011, park2012,grier2013a} that has been driving studies of galaxy--SMBH co-evolution~\citep{silk1998, fabian1999, king2003, king2005, treu2004, murray2005, di_matteo2005, di_matteo2008, peng2006, shankar2009, shankar2009-1, merloni2010}.
+Moreover, the highest redshift quasars \cite[e.g.,][]{mortlock2011,DeRosa2014,carnall2015,jiang2015} put strong constraints on the SMBH formation and growth in the early universe \cite[e.g.,][]{volonteri2010,latif2013,latif2015}.

-Reverberation mapping~\cite[RM;][]{blandford1982, peterson1993} is the only reliable method for estimating the mass of supermassive blackholes~(SMBHs) beyond the local universe.
-The limited number of RM systems~\citep[][]{peterson2004, zu2011, bentz2013} provides the basis of the $M_\mathrm{BH}\text{--}\sigma_*$ relation for active galaxies~\citep[][]{gebhardt2000-1, ferrarese2001, nelson2004, onken2004, dasyra2007, woo2010, graham2011, park2012} that has been driving studies of galaxy--SMBH co--evolution~\citep{silk1998, fabian1999, king2003, king2005, treu2004, murray2005, di_matteo2005, di_matteo2008, peng2006, shankar2009, shankar2009-1, merloni2010, bentz2013}.
-Traditional RM relies on the spectroscopic monitoring of broad line fluxes, which are then cross--correlated with the continuum light curve to obtain the lag~(the light travel time from the central engine to the broad line region).
-The time lag $\tau$ is taken to be the distance of the emitting region from the SMBH.
-Combining the lag with the line width $\Delta V$ as an estimate of the virial velocity, one obtains an estimate for the mass of the SMBH.
+At the present time, published RM studies have for the most part been restricted to local AGNs \citep[e.g.,][]{peterson2004, denney2010,grier2012-1,bentz2013,barth2015,DeRosa2015}.
+Standard RM relies on the spectroscopic monitoring of broad-line fluxes, which are then cross-correlated with a continuum light curve, either also measured from the spectra, measured independently photometrically, or constructed from some combination of the two, to obtain the ``lag'' or time delay between continuum flux variations and the emission-line response.
+The lag is taken to be the light travel time from the central engine to the broad-line region (BLR).
+By combining the lag with a suitable measurement of the emission-line width $\Delta V$, which is taken to be an estimate of the virial motion of the BLR gas, one obtains an estimate for the mass of the SMBH